matchbox-sharing/csguide/gitbook/en/co/whatisit.md

 `XiaoMing`: My parents, me, my cat wowo and dog miaomiao.
 So there are five.

 `Tom`: Where do you live ?
 Do you all live together ?
-XiaoMing: Not really.
+XiaoMing(~~style issue~~): Not really.
 I am living in ShenZhen as an Engineer with my cat wowo, and my parents live in a small town in XinJiang with our dog miaomiao.

 `Tom`: So are they going to move to ShenZhen and live with you one day ?